sqldef/sqldef/README.md

-      --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --skip-drop                   Skip destructive changes such as DROP --help                        Show this help
+      --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --skip-drop                   Skip destructive changes such as DROP --without-partition-range     Without the specific code of PARTITION BY RANGE --help                        Show this help
       --version                     Show this version
 ```